hoanghapham/vlm-htr/README.md

 ## Training

 The models are mostly trained using Uppsala University's UPPMAX clusters.
-The scripts in the `slurm` folder will invoke the Python scripts in `scripts/train/` with appropriate arguments to train the models for each tasks.
+The scripts in the `slurm` folder will invoke the Python scripts in `scripts/train/` with appropriate arguments to train the models for each task.

 For example: